 All of Cobden Wini’s wines get hands on attention from winemaker, Mark Davis.
 When we say hands-on we literally mean hands-on: grapes are fermented in half ton bins, which are punched down by hand two to three times daily.
 After fermentation is complete, wine is removed off the skins (this wine is called the free run) and the skins are pressed, removing more wine trapped within (called the press wine).
 The press wine is combined with the free run in 228 liter Burgundian barrels, where it remains for approximately 10 months.
 During this time, the barrels are stirred and topped about once a month (Mark feels that not overly disturbing the aging wine is essential for it reaching its potential, so minimal opening of barrels is a must).
 The stirring, or batonage, helps mix solids (called lees) into the wine; adding mouthfeel as well as cleaning up the wine.
-After about 8 months, the wine is racked off the lees to help clarify it before final bottling.
+After about 15-17 months, the wine is racked off the lees to help clarify it before final bottling.
 Cobden Wini uses about a third new French Oak, a third once-used French Oak, and a third neutral French Oak barrels.
-Cobden Wini bottles unfiltered, though filtration could always be an option in the future.
-Cobden Wini wines are also not fined, as fining can be somewhat nonspecific as to what it fines out of a wine and thus can bind with important aromatics leaving a wine less complex.
+Cobden Wini wines are not fined, as fining can be somewhat nonspecific as to what it fines out of a wine and thus can bind with important aromatics leaving a wine less complex.
 Cleanliness is key to the winemaking and aging process and an almost insane approach to cleanliness is used in the making of Cobden Wini wines.

 Our first dry white wine is a blend of two different white grapes: Marsanne and Roussanne, not as commonly found in California, but common place in the Rhone region of France.
 From a small vineyard in Calaveras county California, we whole cluster press the fruit.
 After an overnight settling period, the wine is racked to barrel where it will remain for fermentation as well as aging.
 The wine was aged in half once used french oak and half neutral french oak barrels.
 Every month the lees were stirred to enhance mouthfeel.
 Malolactic fermentation was halted in order to preserve a fresh acidity.
 Our Marsanne Roussanne blend was aged for 9 months in barrel prior to bottling.